Introduction to mobile slots

 Playing slots for free is a good way to decide if you want to play for real money.
 And it’s not just about testing features until you find the right game or developer.
 You’ll want to become familiar with your own tastes and see what types of games you enjoy the most.

-5 things to remember when you play a mobile slots
+5 things to remember when you play a mobile slot

 - only play mobile slots games using a secure Wi-Fi connection

-- mobile slot games can quickly drain your mobile data plan
+- slot games can quickly drain your mobile data plan

 - you can find free slots if you want to try them first